wandun/emqx-docs/en_US/access-control/authz/http.md

 - `${topic}`: The topic (or topic filter) to be published or subscribed in the current request.
 - `${qos}`: The QoS of the message to be published or subscribed in the current request.
 - `${retain}`: Whether the message to be published in the current request is a retained message.
+- `${zone}`: The client's Zone at runtime.
+The Zone is a logical classification of the client, such as region or environment, that can be dynamically applied based on the client's configuration.

 ### Response